shailendrabhandari/QUEVO1/README.md

 # QUEVO1

-This code is created for a pilot project done through the [NordSTAR](https://www.oslomet.no/nordstar) research group at Oslo Metropolitan university.
-It generates simulated quantum circuits to fit a desired probability outcome for eight initial conditions.
+This code was originally created for a pilot project conducted by the [NordSTAR](https://www.oslomet.no/nordstar) research group at Oslo Metropolitan University.
+Its main purpose was to generate simulated quantum circuits to achieve a desired probability outcome for eight initial conditions.
+However, it has been further modified to include the measurement of entanglement in the generated quantum circuits using MW-measure of entanglement methods.

 ## Table of contents
 * [General info](#general-info)